gu-benites/studio/app_docs/flow-task.md

             }
             ```
         - Implemented in `getPotentialSymptoms` in `aromarx-api-client.ts`.
-    - [x] Subtask 3.2.2: Handle API response:
+    - [x] Subtask 3.2.2: Handle API response from the internal proxy:
         - Parse the JSON response (expected: array of symptom objects).
         - Store the `potential_symptoms` array in the main state (`RecipeFormContext`) and `sessionStorage` (e.g., key: `potentialSymptomsResult`).
     - [x] Subtask 3.2.3: Implement loading state UI.